mcmath/gulp-transform/README.md

 ##### transformFn `function`

 The callback responsible for the transformation.
-The return value must be a string or a Buffer, which will replace the file's contents.
-The callback is invoked once per file with the following arguments:
+The return value must be value or Promise resolvable to string or a Buffer, which will replace the file's contents.
+The callbackis invoked once per file with the following arguments:

 * **contents** `Buffer` | `string` <br>
 The initial contents of the file.
 Contents are passed as a Buffer unless the